wagiminator/SAMD-Development-Boards/SWD_Programmer_Stick/README.md

 ![SWD_DAPLink.jpg](https://raw.githubusercontent.com/wagiminator/SAMD-Development-Boards/main/SWD_Programmer_Stick/documentation/SWD_DAPLink.jpg)

 ### SAMD Development Boards (Not Tested)
-There are options to use the EDBG of some development boards for programming external device, or to program them using firmware.
+There are options to use the EDBG of some development boards for programming an external device, or to program them using a special firmware.
 Information on this can be found on the following pages:
 - https://www.avdweb.nl/arduino/samd21/samd21-programmer
 - https://learn.adafruit.com/programming-an-m0-using-an-arduino#
 - https://github.com/adafruit/Adafruit_DAP